MicrosoftDocs/sql-docs/docs/relational-databases/performance/monitoring-performance-by-using-the-query-store.md

 ### <a name="Stability"></a> Maintaining query performance stability

-For queries executed multiple times you may notice that [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] uses different plans, resultingin different resource utilization and duration.
+For queries executed multiple times you may notice that [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] uses different plans, resulting in different resource utilization and duration.
 With Query Store you can detect when query performance regressed and determine the optimal plan within a period of interest.
 You can then force that optimal plan for future query execution.

 You can also identify inconsistent query performance for a query with parameters (either auto-parameterized or manually parameterized).
 Among different plans you can identify the plan which is fast and optimal enough for all or most of the parameter values and force that plan, keeping predictable performance for the wider set of user scenarios.